julelang/manual/src/shared-libraries/windows-and-dll.md

 ## Using Pure Jule

-The [`std/sys`](/std/sys) package provides API for loading DLL files.
+The [`std/sys`](/std/sys) package provides an API for loading DLL files.
 The `LoadDLL` function loads DLL, it is an exceptional function.
-For the global scope, you can use the `MustLoadDLL` function, which is non-exceptional function, it panics when any error appeared.
+For the global scope, you can use the `MustLoadDLL` function, which is a non-exceptional function; it panics when any error appears.

 To access any proc, you can use the DLL object returned from the `LoadDLL` or `MustLoadDLL` function.
 The `FindProc` method searches for the proc and returns it.
 Since this is an exceptional-function, you may need to use the `MustFindProc` method for the global scope, like `MustLoadDLL`.